• Skip to primary navigation

 These almond florentines are a thin, crispy treat that's part cookie, part candy, and so unique!
 Made of finely chopped almonds suspended in a toffee base, they bake into cookies with a rich caramel flavor and delicate, lace-like structure (hence the alternate name "lace cookie").
 Serve them unadorned, or enhance them with a layer of silky dark chocolate for even more flavor!

 If your go-to dessert is a chewy chocolate chip cookie, you might be inclined to overlook a cookie as thin and crunchy as an almond florentine - but you'd be missing out!
 While nothing like a traditional cookie, these florentines rightfully deserve a spot at the (dessert) table.
-They have a complex flavor thanks to the sweet, nutty combination of almonds, butter, and sugar, and the addition of dark chocolate - while optional - makes them impossible to resist.
+They have a complex flavor thanks to the sweet, nutty combination of almonds, butter, and sugar (not all that unlike a French financier, in fact).
+And the addition of dark chocolate - while optional - makes them impossible to resist!

 Jump to: